The Commonwealth and Ireland during WW1

 Sergeant, Alhaji Grunshi, DCM, MM, of the Gold Coast Regiment, was the first British serviceman to fire a shot in WW1, on 7th August 1914.

 • Around 15,000 West Indians enlisted for Britain during WW1.
 It included 10,000 from Jamaica alone.
-Others came from Trinidad and Tobago, Barbados, the Bahamas, British Honduras (Belize), Grenada, British Guiana (Guyana), the Leeward Islands, St Lucia and St Vincent.
+Others came from Antigua, Trinidad and Tobago, Barbados, the Bahamas, British Honduras (Belize), Grenada, British Guiana (Guyana), the Leeward Islands, St Lucia and St Vincent.
 Twelve battalions of the British West Indies Regiment were raised, mainly as labourers in ammunition dumps and gun emplacements, often coming under heavy fire.
 Towards the end of the war, two battalions saw combat in Palestine and Jordan against the Turks of the Ottoman Empire.

 • In all, over six million people from the many Commonwealth nations, supported Britain during the WW1.